TrevorKMDay/ILI/README.md

 On [MSI](https://www.msi.umn.edu/)

- - **ROI creation**: With 16 GB RAM: 7-8 minutes for 490 total ROIs (1 s/ROI,
+ - **ROI creation**:
+       With 16 GB RAM: 7-8 minutes for 490 total ROIs (1 s/ROI,
        or 61 ROIs/minute).
  - **Analysis:**
-    with 56 GB RAM: 20 minutes for 100 samples (12 s/ROI
+       With 56 GB RAM: 20 minutes for 100 samples (12 s/ROI or 5 samples per
-    or 5 samples per minute).
+       minute).